An instantly and internationally recognisable professional identification

 An instantly and internationally recognisable professional identification.
-The International Press Card (IPC) is recognised the world over and is the only press pass endorsed by national journalists' groups in more than 130 countries.
+The International Press Card (IPC) is recognised the world over and is the only press pass endorsed by national journalists' organisations in more than 130 countries.

 An acknowledgment of your commitment to ethical standards and IFJ's Code of Ethics.
-The IPC lists the IFJ Declaration of Principles on the Conduct of Journalists adopted in 1954 and amended in 1986 which ethical principles are widely recognised.
+The IPC recognises the IFJ Declaration of Principles on the Conduct of Journalists.

 A symbol of solidarity between media professionals.
 IPC card holders belong to the IFJ family.
 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

 A door opener.
-The IPC facilitates access to officials meetings.
-Holders can take advantage of the IFJ's official recognition within the European Union and within the agencies of the United Nations.
-Not least, the IPC in many countries will help journalists gain privileged access to media events - this is never guaranteed, but the card gives journalists a better chance of success than any other international accreditation.
+The IPC facilitates access to official meetings.
+Holders can take advantage of the IFJ's official recognition within the European Union and within the agencies of the United Nations and other international fora.
+In many countries the IPC will help journalists gain privileged access to media events - this is never guaranteed, but the card gives journalists a better chance of success than any other international accreditation.

 An admission into the fellowship of the IFJ global journalists' community.
 The IFJ provides support and services to press card holders, including access to the IFEX network which is a coalition of press freedom and journalists' groups that monitors the state of press freedom the world over.
 Regular bulletins from the IFJ and updates on actions in defence of journalists are available to all card holders.

 The IPC is ONLY available to members of national journalists' unions or associations which are members of the IFJ.
 Please contact your union directly to receive more information.

 The IFJ does not issue press cards directly to individual journalists.
 In order to apply a journalist MUST be a member of a union or association affiliated to the IFJ.